-I have listed below some key areas around my leadership advice below.
+I have listed some key areas around my leadership advice below.

 A real leader will choose respect over being feared or liked any day of the week.
-If a leader states that they’d prefer be feared or liked, its because they are narrow minded and is clearly not leader material.
+If a leader states that they’d prefer to be feared or liked, it’s because they are narrow-minded and is clearly not leader material.
 This is the biggest “belief” of those weak leaders.

 LACK OF COMMUNICATION